mohammedmiah04/React_Roladex/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This app was made using create-react-app.
+View here at  https://mohammedmiah04.github.io/React_Roladex/ .

 ## Available Scripts